SamarZiadat/charlotte-the-decorator/README.md

 [View the live project here](https://samarziadat.github.io/charlotte-the-decorator/)

 Charlotte J. Sammons Interior Decorating is a website that aims to keep clients informed about this painting and decorating business.
-The website will be targetted towards potential and existing clients who are looking to have their residential or commercial properties redecorated in Glasgow, Scotland.
+The website will be targeted towards potential and existing clients who are looking to have their residential or commercial properties redecorated in Glasgow, Scotland.
 Charlotte J. Sammons Interior Decorating will function as the one-stop location for prospective and repeat clients to keep up-to-date with all the available information about the business and its services.
 ![Responsive Mockup](https://github.com/SamarZiadat/charlotte-the-decorator/blob/main/documentation/supporting-images/respo-mockup.png?raw=true)

 ## Table of Contents